 Authentic Buddha Statue for Sale

-When the fine details of the wax replica are finished, the outside of the wax carving is carefully layered with a mixture of special clay minerals.
+First, the sculptor creates a perfect hand carved wax replica of the deity.
+When the wax replica is finished, the wax is carefully layered with a mixture of special clay minerals.

 Afterwards, the clay is allowed to dry which creates a hardened cast around the wax sculpture.
 The wax is then melted and allowed to drain out through a hole in the bottom of the cast.